TricolorHen061/bwbguildeddocs/docs/limits.rst

 ======================
 Adding/removing limits
 ======================
 To add a limit, use the ``add`` option, followed by the amount and action.
+Exmaples:

 **Adding a limit of a kick upon receiving 2 strikes:** ``b-limits add 2 kick``